 In the application form you will be asked to register your referees.
-As soon as you have registered a referee, they will receive an automated reference request in which the date you have entered in your application as the 'Deadline by which references are required' will be communicated, and you should ensure when entering this in your form that it is no later than the deadline you are applying to.
+As soon as you have registered a referee and confirmed that you are ready for a reference request to be sent, your referee will receive the request.
+In this message, the date you have entered in your application as the 'Deadline by which references are required' will be communicated.
+You should ensure when entering this in your form that it is no later than the deadline you are applying to.

 If you are a current or recent master’s student, one of your referees should be your supervisor or course director from the master’s course.
 If you do not provide a reference of this kind with your application, the department will usually ask you to do so before completing the assessment of your application.

 References must be submitted:

 directly by the referee

 References should be uploaded to the online reference system by the referees directly.
 We are not able to accept references uploaded to the form or otherwise transmitted to our office by the applicant.